TypAnna/GruProgDD1331/README.md

 * If a method and what it does cannot be described in a sentence - then it is too long!
 * Think about what could go wrong and handle edge cases.

+## Reusing code
+Reuse code as much as you can, and keep the duplication of code to a minimum.
+This reduces the amount of bugs, and makes the code easier to read.

+Reuse code by writing functions and classes.
+To use a function from one file in another file, we can import that file/function.
+Say we we have a file `approximations.py` with the function `approxSin()` in it.
+We have another file (in the same directory) called, let's say, `drawGraphs.py` in which we want to use `approxSin()`.
+We can then, in the top of the `drawGraphs.py`-file write `from approximation import approxSin`.
+We can that use `approxSin()` as we please.

+Another option would be to write `import approximation`.
+To use the `approxSin()` function, we would then instead need to write `approximation.approxSin()` to use the method.

 # Steps to follow when you are stuck
 1. Insert prints to see what the program actually does.
     - Draw - step by step - what your program does